 Our college students are members of the internet generation.
 They live with social media, and they use the internet for their source of music and entertainment.
 However, many of today’s college students do not turn to e-mail as a source of communication.
 Most students do have an e-mail account, but many don’t check it often.
 If they want to reach their friends, they text, or tweet, or post on Facebook or some other social media site.
 In spite of this, most colleges assign students an official e-mail account, and use that account to communicate important information to the student.
-Encouraging your student to begin to check her college e-mail account frequently will ensure that she doesn’t miss important information.
+Encouraging your student to begin to check their college e-mail account frequently will ensure that they don’t miss important information.

 Schools use e-mail to transmit important information.